-Additionally, unlike some of the more popular immersion circulators on the market right now, Mellow isn’t designed to be clipped, clamped, or otherwise affixed to the side of a pot.
-Instead, it comes with its own built-in water tank, so it just sits on your countertop, coaxing you in with it’s sleek exterior and inviting you to use it more often.
+Additionally, unlike some of the more popular immersion circulators on the market right now, Mellow is not designed to be clipped, clamped, or otherwise affixed to the side of a pot.
+Instead, it comes with its own built-in water tank, so it just sits on your countertop, coaxing you in with its sleek exterior and inviting you to use it more often.

-But Mellow’s beauty isn’t only skin deep.
-Under the hood it’s got some pretty stellar features, including Wi-Fi connectivity.
+But Mellow’s beauty isn’t only skin-deep.
+Under the hood, it has some pretty stellar features, including Wi-Fi connectivity.
 Mellow can connect to your home network, allowing you to control everything from cook time to temperature using your smartphone, tablet, or computer.

 In addition to a precise heating element that allows it to heat the tank and cook your food to perfection, Mellow is also equipped with a cooling unit.
 That might not sound like a big deal at first, but it’s a complete game changer for sous vide.
 The addition of refrigeration allows you to place your unprepared food inside Mellow during the day, and leave it there until you want to cook it.
 Since you can control the device via Wi-Fi, you can drop food in it before you leave for work, and then use the app and arrange to have your meal finish cooking around the time you get home.
 This helps to solve the time problem of the sous vide cooking process, which often takes two hours or more.

 While Ferreira has since left Mellow, the company is still moving full steam ahead, with veteran employee Gary Itenson (previously the company COO and now its new CEO), telling The Spoon, “[Mellow’s] ship date starts in May and by mid-to-late June, customers will be able to purchase a Mellow unit from stock via our website.
 Pre-order pricing will be ending soon and going forward we expect $499 to be our target retail price.”